baijuka/MS2-Project/README.md

 ### User stories

+#### First Time Visitor Goals
-As a child:
+     As a First Time Visitor,
-- I want to learn about countries
-- I want a platform where I can play the quiz and test my knowledge about contries
-- I want to know how to play the quiz
-- I want to offer my suggestions and advice about the game
+        ..* I want to easily understand the main purpose of the site.
-- I want to use the site easily
+        ..* I want to be able to easily navigate throughout the site to find content.
-- I want to use a site that is attractive
-- I wnat to play the quiz on various devices

-As a growun up:
-- I want to learn about countries
+        ..* I want to learn about countries
-- I want a platform where I can play the quiz and test my knowledge about contries
-- I want to know how to play the quiz
+        ..* I want to know how to play the quiz
-- I want to offer my suggestions and advice about the game
+        ..* I want to offer my suggestions and advice about the game ..* I wnat to play the quiz on various devices ..* I want to connect with the business throgh their social media links

+#### Returning Visitor Goals
+     As a Returning Visitor
+        ..* I want to see more options in the game
+        ..* I want more questions on various aspects and areas ..* I want information about attractions and opportunities in different countries ..* I want to know how to travel to other countries

+#### Frequent User Goals
+     As a Frequent Visitor
-- I want to use the site easily
+    ..* I want to see any new options or games added ..* I want to see the user feedback and their rating of the site
-- I want to use a site that is attractive
-- I wnat to play the quiz on various devices

-LatQuiz has incorporated all these user goals in its website and it:

-- has made a custom website to its users according to their need
-- has implemented a user centric front-end development approach using five planes
-- has made its website is easy to use
-- is structured by adding interaction features
-- has categorised its content so that users can easily access it depending on their need
-- has provided all required information about the nature and purpose of the website
-- is intuitive, learnable and easy to navigate
-- has arranged its patterns, navigation and order of menu items in a way that any one can identify it easily
-- is, above all, responsive to various devices such as mobile phones, tablets and larger screens

 ### Developer and Business Goals